kristjanbjarni/CraftName/README.md

 - [betaflight-tx-lua-scripts 1.5](https://github.com/betaflight/betaflight-tx-lua-scripts/releases/tag/1.5.0)

 ## Installing
 First install [betaflight-tx-lua-scripts 1.5](https://github.com/betaflight/betaflight-tx-lua-scripts/releases/tag/1.5.0) as instructed.
-Then download a zip file containing the latest version of CraftName from the [releases page](../../releases) and unzip the files from and drag the contents to your radios SD card and overwrite any files.
+Then download a zip file with the corresponding version of CraftName from the [releases page](../../releases) and unzip the files and drag the contents to your radios SD card and overwrite any files.

-## Setting up your craft names
+## Setting up craft names

-1. Create a switch in `Special Functions` to set the value of the global variable `GV9` from 1 to maximum on your remote.
+1. Create a switch in `Special Functions` to set the value of the global variable `GV9` from 1 to maximum on your remote for your model.
 For example if you have a six position switch you can set it to set `GV9=1` to `GV9=6` and have 6 different craft names.
 If you have only 3 position switch then set it from `GV9=1` to `GV9=3`.

 ![Special Functions](/docs/images/special_functions.png)